What is Tire Tread Separation? Causes and When to Call a Lawyer

-If you believe that you or a loved one have been injured in an accident due to a tread separation or other tire defect, contact Thomas J. Henry.
+If you believe that you or a loved one have been injured in an accident due to a tread separation or other tire defect, contact a Thomas J. Henry lawyer.
 If a tire failure is caused by a manufacturer’s defect, an injured victim has cause to bring a product liability claim against that manufacturer.

 These cases can be complex and require extensive resources to prove that a defect caused your accident and subsequent injuries.
 At Thomas J. Henry, our injury attorneys are experienced in handling these types of cases and have a track record of winning these cases for our injured clients.
 Your choice matters when it comes to hiring a lawyer to represent you.